Chief: Man shot by Chicago police infiltrated SWAT training

-CHICAGO (AP) — A man used a fire escape Monday to infiltrate a Chicago police facility while officers were undergoing a SWAT training exercise and grabbed at least two guns before he was shot and wounded by police, the chief said.
+CHICAGO (AP) — A man climbed five stories of a fire escape to infiltrate a Chicago police facility Monday while officers were undergoing a SWAT training exercise and grabbed at least two guns before he was shot and wounded by police, the chief said.

 Police Superintendent David Brown said the suspect was taken to the hospital with injuries not considered to be life-threatening.
 One officer was taken to the hospital with a sprained ankle.

-One person was shot and a Chicago police officer was wounded Monday during an incident inside a police facility on the city’s West Side, officials said.
+“These were guns that were being watched,” he said.
+“Obviously, someone coming from a stairwell outside startled everyone.
+Who is this person?
+Is this person associated with the training?
+We do have live actors sometimes who come in plainclothes.”

-Shots were fired shortly before noon at the building in Homan Square, police spokesman Tom Ahern told WGN-TV.
+He also said that it was likely the officers said something to the man when they spotted him, but that, “We just don’t know what the offender said.”

-The officer was taken to Mount Sinai Hospital in stable condition, according to the Chicago Fire Department.
-He was not shot.
+The officer was taken to Mount Sinai Hospital in stable condition with the ankle injury, according to the Chicago Fire Department.
+He was not shot, Brown said.

-The other person was taken to another hospital in critical condition with at least one gunshot wound.
+The suspect was initially described as being in critical condition with at least one gunshot wound.
+Later in the day, Brown said the man’s injuries were not life-threatening.

 Early Monday afternoon, crime scene tape was stretched across South Homan Avenue a block south of the police station and across the same street just north of the building.